material-components/material-components-web-react/packages/card/README.md

 ### CardMedia

-This component is used as a container for an image on the card.
-Optionally, any children of the `<CardMedia>` component will be passed through with the className `.mdc-card__media-content`.
+This component is a container for an image on the card.
+Optionally, any children of the `<CardMedia>` component is wrapped with an element with the className `.mdc-card__media-content`.

 ```js
 import {CardMedia} from '@material/react-card';